avatar-kaleb/kalebmckelvey-site/blog/kaleb-s-thanksgiving-hackathon-part-2.md

 My Thanksgiving Hackathon was a blast and for me considered a success!!

-I will definitely be looking to optimize the code a bit as the language becomes more familiar.
+I will be looking to optimize the code a bit as the language becomes more familiar.
 Snacks, totally gone.
 I will never forget bagel bites again.

 Lastly, thanks to everyone who gave me some quotes to use on Facebook, all of them were included in the prototype.